joeyloman/esp8266-pvoutput-logger/README.md

 Configure the post interval to pvoutput (for example: every 5 minutes):
 \#define queue_post_interval 5

+Choose your output client which you want to log your data to, PVOUTPUT or THINGSPEAK:
+\#define OUTPUT_CLIENT   PVOUTPUT

-Configure the pvoutput.org API key and systemid:
+If you want to use PVOutput, configure the pvoutput.org API key and systemid:
 \#define PVOUTPUT_APIKEY "<Put your pvoutput apikey here>"
 \#define PVOUTPUT_SYSTEMID "<Put your pvoutput systemid here>"

+If you want to log your data to ThingSpeak, configure the API key, the power field and the energy field:
+\#define THINGSPEAK_APIKEY "<Put your thingspeak apikey here>"
+\#define THINGSPEAK_POWER_FIELD "field1"
+\#define THINGSPEAK_ENERGY_FIELD "field2"

 ####Build the firmware and flash your chip:
 Execute the build.sh script: